 How We Paid For A Year Of Travel

-| by Aracely on July 13th, 2010 | 34 Comments » | Travel Tips, Trip Planning
+| by Aracely | 54 Comments » | Travel Tips, Trip Planning

 It’s similar to asking a trainer or nutritionist what’s the best way to loose weight and their response is always, “eat healthy and exercise,” uh, what a bummer.
 Who wants to do that!
 We never want to do the work we just want to bask in the results.

 Now, I’m definitely not an expert on financial planning or round the world trip planning for that matter.
 But, I am going to share with you the personal details of how Jason and I were able to pay for the $15,000 USD each for our year of travel in Latin America.
-Unfortunately, my answer for how we did it is probably worse than eating healthy and exercising.
+Unfortunately, my answer for how we saved money is probably worse than eating healthy and exercising.
 It’s financial responsibility.
 Gasp!

 Aracely’s Financial History